Karamlesh

-Karamlesh (ܟܪܡܠܫ, كرمليس; also spelled Karemlash, Karemles, Karemlish, etc.) is an ethnic Chaldean town in northern Iraq located less than 18 mi south east of Mosul.
+Karamlesh (ܟܪܡܠܫ, كرمليس; also spelled Karemlash, Karemles, Karemlish, etc.) is a town in northern Iraq located less than 18 mi south east of Mosul.

 It is surrounded by many hills that along with it made up the historical Assyrian city of Kar-Mullissi (written URU.kar-dNIN.LÍL), which means "the city of Mullissu" in Akkadian.
-Residents of the town fled to Kurdistan Region following the invasion of the town by ISIS in August 2014.
+Its Assyrian residents fled to Kurdistan Region because of the planned escape from the Peshmerga following the invasion of the town by ISIS forces in August 2014.
 The town was liberated by Iraqi Security Forces from ISIS rule on October 24, 2016, as part of the larger Battle of Mosul.

 History

 Patriarchal seat of the Church of the East

 Karemlash was the seat of the Nestorian patriarch Denha II (1336/7–1381/2) for at least part of his reign.
 The continuator of the Ecclesiastical History of Bar Hebraeus mentions several contacts between Denha II and the Jacobite church in Karamlish between 1358 and 1364.
 At this period Karemlash had Jacobite and Armenian communities alongside its Nestorian majority, and its village chiefs styled themselves 'emirs'.
 The prosperity enjoyed by the village during the reign of Denha II presumably came to an end when the patriarchate was relocated to Mosul at an unknown date in the fourteenth or fifteenth century.